-Under continuing law, counties and townships have general authority to enter into purchasing programs with other counties or townships or to participate in a joint purchasing program operated by or through a national or state association of political subdivisions of which the county or township is eligible for membership.
-Under these arrangements, the acquisition of equipment, material, supplies, or services is exempt from any competitive selection requirements otherwise required by law if the contract in which the county or township is participating was awarded under a publicly solicited request for a proposal or a competitive selection procedure of another political subdivision within Ohio or another state.
-Continuing law also allows counties and townships to participate in contract offerings from the federal government, including the General Services Administration.
-Acquisitions of equipment, material, supplies, or services under this authority are exempt from any competitive selection requirements otherwise required by law.
+Under current law, counties and townships have general authority to enter into purchasing programs with other political subdivisions or to participate in a joint purchasing program operated by or through a national or state association of political subdivisions of which it is eligible for membership.
+Under one of these arrangements, the acquisition of equipment, material, supplies, or services is exempt from any competitive selection requirements otherwise required by law if the contract in which it is participating was awarded under a publicly solicited request for a proposal or a competitive selection procedure of another political subdivision within Ohio or another state.
+Current law also allows counties and townships to participate in contract offerings from the federal government, including the General Services Administration.
+Acquisitions under this authority are exempt from any competitive selection requirements otherwise required by law.
 A county or township that is eligible to participate in a joint purchasing program operated by or through a national or state association of political subdivisions in which it is eligible for membership may purchase supplies or services from another party, including another political subdivision, instead of through the association if the county or township can purchase the supplies or services from the other party upon equivalent terms, conditions, and specifications but at a lower price than it can through the joint purchasing program.
 These purchases are exempt from any competitive selection procedures otherwise required by law.
 A county or township that makes any purchase under this law must maintain sufficient information regarding the purchase to verify that it satisfied the conditions for making such a purchase.
 (R.C.
 9.48.)

-The act extends the same joint purchasing authority to all political subdivisions included within the definition of a "political subdivision" in the Political Subdivision Sovereign Immunity Act (R.C.
-Chapter 2744.)4 and to county hospitals (R.C.
-9.48).5 The act states that the authorization granted by the act to a municipal corporation is in addition to, and not in derogation of, the powers and authority granted by state law, the Ohio Constitution, and the provisions of a municipal charter, ordinance, or resolution (R.C.
+The bill extends the same joint purchasing authority to all political subdivisions currently included within the definition of a political subdivision under the Political Subdivision Sovereign Immunity Law (R.C.
+Chapter 2744.)
+(R.C.
+9.48).
+(See COMMENT.)
+The bill states that the authorization granted by the bill to a municipal corporation is in addition to, and not in derogation of, the powers and authority granted by state law, the Ohio Constitution, and the provisions of a municipal charter, ordinance, or resolution (R.C.
 9.48(E)).